-Thanks to GIR's position at the heart of the investigations community, we sometimes become aware of gaps in the literature before others.
+Thanks to GIR's position at the heart of the investigations community, we often become aware of gaps in the literature first.
 The Guide to Compliance is a good example.
-For, although there has been significant growth in the availability of guidance on compliance worldwide - and in particular what amounts to a successful compliance programme (nobody makes a mistake on purpose but that does not mean we should not try harder to avoid making them) - to date, there has been no systematic guide to how exactly compliance fits into the enforcement equation.
+For, although there has been significant growth in guidance on compliance worldwide - and a change in attitudes towards compliance on the part of enforcers (namely that 'good' compliance programmes can still fail) - to date, there has been no systematic guide to how exactly compliance fits into the enforcement equation, or how an organisation can demonstrate that it took compliance seriously.
 This book aims to solve that.